DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Recent Performances

-- Carter did not record a catch in last week's game against the Eagles.
+- Carter did not have a catch in last week's game against the Eagles.

-- During his last three games, Carter has 17 receiving yards on three receptions (five targets), averaging 5.7 yards per game.
+- Carter has collected 17 receiving yards (5.7 per game), reeling in three balls on five targets over his last three games.

 Carter's Washington Teammates